 Proclaimed by General Assembly Resolution 1386(XIV) of 20 November 1959.
-This was the basis of the basis of the Convention of the Rights of the Child adopted by the UN General Assembly 30 years later on 20 November 1989.
+This was the basis of the Convention of the Rights of the Child adopted by the UN General Assembly 30 years later on 20 November 1989.

 The Convention on the Rights of the Child was entered into force on 2 September 1990.